zoidberg-xgd/telepress/README.md

 Text files are converted to Telegraph format (Markdown supported).
 Plain text files preserve line breaks as paragraphs.
 Large content is split at ~10KB boundaries into multiple pages with prev/next navigation.

-Zip files are treated as image galleries.
-Images are sorted naturally (1, 2, 10 not 1, 10, 2) and paginated at 100 per page.

 Token is auto-created on first run and saved to `~/.telegraph_token`.

 ## Features